 PATH dedicates its resources to eco educational programs that help raise the awareness of the public at large on issues related to keeping environments safe, preserved, conserved and sustained in urban settings.

 From 1983 pre-PATH (CAPM, Founders) and PATH was the first organization to give “green” awareness workshops, classes and consultation to city council, water department and other departments, including neighborhood associations across the city to form the LEED initiatives for green homes, neighborhoods and businesses.
 PATH continued to work via volunteer power with this new “sustainable” concept (coining the term regionally) from the 1980’s to encourage individuals and group efforts to do something sustaining for the first time within White Rock Lake and metroplex wide by moving forward with the DFW Green Alliance in 1998 as a vehicle for leaders to collaborate on sustainable issues.
-Local Emergency Planning Committee residential and commercial poison control safety, household hazardous waste, recycling awareness (residential and commercial), storm water quality awareness, clean air future work plan, climate change and native species and habitat protection, to name a few.
+Local Emergency Planning Committee residential and commercial poison control safety, household hazardous waste, recycling awareness (residential and commercial), storm water quality awareness, clean air future work plan, climate change (from 1990) and organics, native species and habitat protection, to name a few.

 The DFW Green Alliance of almost thirty nonprofits, working through the Center for Nonprofit Management for one year, sponsored by PATH, produced EarthFest multicultural events at Flag Pole Hill, the Cultural Bath House Center, Texas Discovery Gardens, Downtown Dallas, and local universities bringing EarthDay for the first time to the North Texas community.
 The events covered everything from solar energy to organics, to saving the native plants and prairie, to dredging White Rock Lake as a result in forming a county-wide Household Hazardous Waste Collection Program that resulted in a City Storm Water Program and Texas Stream Team testing at White Rock Lake, to being the catalyst for forming a city-wide residential and commercial recycling program.
 There were fourteen DFWGA Charter nonprofit groups, and there were also ‘non Chartered’ groups that benefited in their use of PATH’s DFW Green Alliance – Center for Nonprofit Management Charter work and investment, who are currently moving forward with PATH’s sustainable initiatives taking on a ‘grassroots’ and ‘environmental’ persona within the White Rock Lake Community working on an eco-responsible image.